Traction motor: Mounting of motors

 Usually, the traction motor is three-point suspended between the bogie frame and the driven axle; this is referred to as a "nose-suspended traction motor".
 The problem with such an arrangement is that a portion of the motor's weight is unsprung, increasing unwanted forces on the track.
-In the case of the famous Pennsylvania Railroad GG1, two frame-mounted motors drove each axle through a quill drive.
+In the case of the Pennsylvania Railroad GG1, two frame-mounted motors drove each axle through a quill drive.
 The "Bi-Polar" electric locomotives built by General Electric for the Milwaukee Road had direct drive motors.
 The rotating shaft of the motor was also the axle for the wheels.
-In the case of French TGV power cars, a motor mounted to the power car's frame drives each axle; a "tripod" drive allows a small amount of flexibility in the drive train allowing the trucks bogies to pivot.
+In the case of French TGV power cars, a motor mounted to the power car's frame drives each axle; a "tripod" drive allows a small amount of flexibility in the drive train allowing the bogies to pivot.
 By mounting the relatively heavy traction motor directly to the power car's frame, rather than to the bogie, better dynamics are obtained, allowing better high-speed operation.

 Rating

 Electric locomotives usually have a continuous and one-hour rating.
 The one-hour rating is the maximum power that the motors can continuously develop over one hour without overheating.
 Such a test starts with the motors at +25 °C (and the outside air used for ventilation also at +25 °C).
 In the USSR, per GOST 2582-72 with class N insulation, the maximum temperatures allowed for DC motors were 160 °C for the armature, 180 °C for the stator, and 105 °C for the collector.
 The one-hour rating is typically about 10% higher than the continuous rating and is limited by the temperature rise in the motor.

 As traction motors use a reduction gear setup to transfer torque from the motor armature to the driven axle, the actual load placed on the motor varies with the gear ratio.
-Otherwise "identical" traction motors can have significantly different load rating.
+Otherwise-"identical" traction motors can have significantly different load rating.
 A traction motor geared for freight use with a low gear ratio will safely produce higher torque at the wheels for a longer period at the same current level because the lower gears give the motor more mechanical advantage.